serolrom/Sergio/README.md

 - Archery; I used to have a [compound bow](https://en.wikipedia.org/wiki/Compound_bow) and went to a club with friends.
 - Photography.
 Yes, not only can I point and shoot, I can do it with a reflex in full-manual mode and get pic I want the way I want.
 I currently own a [Canon EOS 50D](https://en.wikipedia.org/wiki/Canon_EOS_50D).
 I can then process my photographs to a good extent in Photoshop.
 I sometimes use this skill to paint liveries for flight simulators planes.
 - Cockpit gaming; meaning that, besides flight simulation, I also play other games, but most if not all of them involve some kind of driving, piloting, sailing or whatever vehicle that can be virtually handled.

+### Social media

+In fact, you probably arrived here from one of these:

+Facebook.
+No, I don't have Facebook.
+I used to, but I hated it, and one day I found the courage to delete my account for good.
+I was glad to find I did't get erased from the universe.
+I got so happy that I ended up **deleting my Whatsapp** too!

 ### Markdown